The structural problem of digital certification

 That ability expands the margin of digital autonomy as a consequence of design, not as an ideological declaration.

-Infrastructure, Not a Service
+Infrastructure, not a service

 CERTCRYPT is not a document management platform, not a repository, not a storage service, and not a qualified provider in the traditional sense.
 Its nature is different.